 Which Chicken is Best for Chicken and Dumplings?

-Deciding which chicken to use in chicken and dumplings boils down to your personal preference, what you have on hand, and how much time you have.
+Deciding which chicken to use in chicken and dumplings boils down to your personal preference, how much time you have, and what you have on hand.

 If you forget to thaw your chicken, don’t worry!
-You can definitely use frozen chicken breasts in this pressure cooker chicken and dumplings recipe.
+You can always cook frozen chicken in your Instant Pot if you have one.

 In a pinch, you can also make chicken and dumplings with canned chicken.

 How Do You Know When Dumplings are Done?